JobinJohan/HashMyFiles/README.md

 # HashMyFiles
-Little software that computes the hash of all files contained in a directory
+Little software that computes the SHA-256hash of all files contained in a directory